pipehappy1/auto-diff/tensor-rs/README.md

 ## Dependence

-install gfortran is openblas-src = "0.9" is used.
+install gfortran when openblas-src = "0.9" is used.